-Australian and Asia Pacific revenues for the year ended 30 June 2022 were \$14.2m compared to \$14.1m for the prior year.
-The near neutral result in revenues was driven by gains in the Australian business, largely in sleep diagnostics, offset by small declines in the Asian based business, as the effects of the pandemic continue there, particularly in China.
+Australian and Asia Pacific revenues for the year ended 30 June 2023 were \$19.6m compared to \$14.2m for the prior year.
+The strong improvement in sales reflects a turnaround in the Australian sleep business, which includes the initial Somfit sales, a strong performance by our neurological monitoring and also the return of Asia and in particular China and Japan, post the pandemic.